Table of content

 - Multilingual support: Easily manage websites in multiple languages.

-TYPO3 is the first choice for developers, companies and agencies that need a CMS that grows with them.
+TYPO3 is the first choice for developers, businesses and agencies that need a CMS that grows with them.

 Okay, enough talk about CMS... let's get to the actual content!

 Everything you want to change or update on your website happens here.
-Your users do not see the backend.
+Your users don't see the backend.

-Even if the backend seems overwhelming at first - once you know where everything is, you can manage your website safely and easily.
+The backend can seem complicated at first.
+But once you know where everything is, you can easily manage your website.

 Note: "Access to the TYPO3 backend is usually assigned by the administrator.
 "He defines roles and authorizations such as editor, author, admin, viewer, etc. to control who has access to which areas and functions."